 Also you can find great food options in Tiki’s Seaside Grill, Agua y Sal, Soda El Coco, El Forno, and Ander’s Restaurant.
 Variety of options ideal for all tastes and all kind of budgets.

 If you decide to spend your vacation in this gorgeous area we highly recommend you these hotels Reserva Conchal and Westin Playa Conchal.
 Bahía del Sol hotel is located at approximately 7 kilometers from Conchal, and is a great option too.
+You can find here the greatest Costa Rica resorts, just ask us for one of them and we will look for the perfect option for you

 The breathtaking coastal village of Samara is considered a real paradise on the Western shore of the Nicoya Peninsula.
 Samara is also known as one of the prettiest and safest beaches of Costa Rica.